processity/dreamhouse-audicity/TUTORIAL.md

 Let’s get started.
 If you just setup the org you created for this tutorial, you may already be logged in.
 In which case, go to your org.

 If not, you’ll need to login to your org again.

-One option is to go to [https://login.salesforce.com](https://login.salesforce.com) (or [https://test.salesforce.com](https://test.salesforce.com) for a scratch org) and use the username and password you used for your org.
-It’s a good time to refresh your memory of these, as you’ll need these to install the AppExchange package.

-You can also use the Salesforce CLI command `sf org open` to open your org at this point.
+You can do this using the Salesforce CLI command `sf org open` from your project directory.
+If you have a developer edition org, you can also go to [https://login.salesforce.com](https://login.salesforce.com) and use your username and password.

-![][image1]
+[this needs an image]

 This will take you to your org.
 Typically you’ll find yourself in the setup menu.
 Although you might be in another location.

 Let’s go find and try out the Dreamhouse app.

 1. Click the App Launcher waffle icon.

+[add image]

 2. Click **View All**.
 3. Select **Dreamhouse**.
 4. Click the **Properties** tab.